-Appendix 6: Checklist for reporting following the decommissioning, removal or replacement of a UPSS shows what can be included in a decommissioning report for the local council (or EPA).
-The report must ultimately provide a clear conclusion stating whether the site is suitable for its existing or proposed future use.
+Appendix 6 provides details of what must be included in the decommissioning report to the relevant local council (or EPA if the UPSS is located in an unincorporated area).
+The decommissioning report should provide a clear conclusion stating whether or not the site is suitable for its existing or proposed future use.